tvkent/scripts/README.md

-    sample input for running beagle on farm make sure to specify CPUs with -c X where here, X is 10
+    sample input for running beagle on farm make sure to specify CPUs with -c X where here, X is 10 -Djava option changes temp directory to one with plenty of space